 The practice of military strategy can hence be understood as a large-scale emotional manipulation conducted for the purpose of victory.

 Second, military strategists seek to direct the course of a war by constantly choosing among competing options.
 To a large extent, strategy is about decisions people make concerning the use of military power.
 Choices about the use of military power are usually tough because they require weighing out different and often contradictory values.
 Therefore, strategic choices are about prioritizing.
-For example, Beatrice Heuser argues that strategy may require choosing “one enemy instead of another, one front over another, one service over another.”49 Perhaps overstating the issue a bit, Clausewitz observes that “a skilful ordering of priority of engagements … is what strategy is all about.”50 It follows that strategists have to select priorities related to three basic questions at all times and places: whether to apply military power, how to sequence its application, and by what means.
+For example, Beatrice Heuser argues that strategy may require choosing “one adversary over another, one front over another, one service over another.”49 Perhaps overstating the issue a bit, Clausewitz observes that “a skilful ordering of priority of engagements … is what strategy is all about.”50 It follows that strategists have to select priorities related to three basic questions at all times and places: whether to apply military power, how to sequence its application, and by what means.
 Emotions enable this kind of strategic choice because they direct our cognitive processes toward the stimulus that matters the most in the given moment.51 Simply put, emotions make us capable of deciding about the use of military power.